dafrius/v1_size_measurement/methods.md

 From schwarzkopf paper, see supplementary *materials and methods*

+The boundaries of the visual regions were delineated manually by mapping mirror reversals in the phase map, which correspond to the representation of the vertical and horizontal meridians.
+The inner and outer boundaries of the regions of interest were defined by mapping the extent of significant **p<0.05, uncorrected) THIS WILL BE UPDATED** visual responses in the polar map.
+The eccentricity map was used to confirm that these edges corresponded to the locaions where the eccentricity values wrapped around.
+The surface area of each region was then determined by the SurfMeasures command provided by AFNI (Analysis of Functional NeuroImages).

 The regions of interest (ROIs) in EVC were delineated based on retinotopy **!!!** The FFA, responding preferentially to faces, was identified